Sexism in Sports – How It Affects Everyone

 Whether it is about policies or players, sports have become an ever-evolving space where we find ourselves discussing the issue of whether we should let star players be held to more “normal” standards than what they have set for themselves in the past.

 We are, of course, referring to Serena Williams.
-Before the Women’s Tennis Association showed their ‘concerns’ over Peng Shuai’s wellbeing after she dismissed sexual assault allegations, Serena Williams and other athletes had faced their own sexism.
+Before the Women’s Tennis Association showed their ‘concerns’ over Peng Shuai’s well-being after she dismissed sexual assault allegations, Serena Williams and other athletes had faced sexism in sports.

 Despite having made her way to the US Open quarterfinals quite recently, Williams’ fans found her providing justifications on how her drop of a set was not due to her level going down by a significant margin but due to the difference of only a couple of points.